Observationally driven Galactic double white dwarf population for LISA: Introduction

 \section{Introduction}

-Compact binaries and higher multiplicity systems composed of stellar remnants populating the local Universe are among the primary targets of the \textit{Laser Interferometer Space Antenna} (\textit{LISA}), an upcoming European Space Agency's gravitational-wave mission \citep[][]{lisa}.
+Compact binaries and higher multiplicity systems composed of stellar remnants populating the local Universe are among the primary targets of the \textit{Laser Interferometer Space Antenna} (\textit{LISA}), an upcoming European Space Agency's gravitational-wave mission \citep[][]{lisa}, and the similar planned space-based gravitational-wave observatories \textit{TianQin} \citep{TianQin, hua20} and \textit{Taiji} \citep{Taiji}.
 Sensitive to gravitational waves in the $0.1 - 10$\,mHz frequency range, \textit{LISA} will detect various types of Galactic binaries with orbital periods extending up to a few hours \citep[e.g.][]{hil90,nel01,bre20}.
-Those composed of two white dwarfs (hereafter double white dwarfs, DWDs) will completely outweigh in number all the other Galactic and extra-galactic mHz-gravitational-wave sources. \textit{LISA} will detect the Galactic DWD population in two ways: as individually resolved continuous quasi-monochromatic gravitational-wave signals, and as a persistent unresolved confusion foreground signal \citep[e.g.][]{cor02,far03,nel09}.
+Those composed of two white dwarfs (hereafter double white dwarfs, DWDs) will completely outweigh in number all the other Galactic and extra-galactic mHz-gravitational-wave sources.
+In particular, \textit{LISA} will detect the Galactic population of non-interacting (detached) DWDs in two ways: as individually resolved continuous quasi-monochromatic gravitational-wave signals, and as a persistent unresolved confusion foreground signal \citep[e.g.][]{cor02,far03,nel09}.
 The latter results from millions of overlapping monochromatic DWD signals that pile up at frequencies below a few mHz.
 The exact extent of the confusion foreground depends on the properties of the population, and on the \textit{LISA} mission duration \citep[e.g.][]{ben06,rui10,kar21}.
 Particularly, it is expected to be the dominant source of noise at frequencies lower than a few mHz, affecting the detectability of all the other \textit{LISA} sources, including merging massive black-hole binaries \citep[$\sim 10^{4}$\,\msun\ $-10^{7}$\,\msun, e.g.][]{Klein2016}, extreme-mass-ratio inspirals \citep[e.g.][]{Babak2017,moo17,bon20}, and backgrounds of cosmological origin \citep[e.g.][]{Caprini2016,Tamanini2016}.
 The modelling of the DWD population is therefore crucial for quantitatively defining \textit{LISA}'s science objectives, and for estimating the detection limits it imposes on other astrophysical sources \citep[e.g.][]{ada14,rob17,lit20,ant21,kar21,boi21}.